Our Approach: Making a World of Difference

 Each academy strives to meet the needs of all its pupils.
 Each academy identifies those who are Gifted or Talented and those who, for whatever reason, find learning difficult.
 Through close liaison with parents and the utilisation of intervention strategies, each child is provided with the best opportunity to close the gap and achieve his/her potential.

-At each academy, the SENCo (Special Educational Needs Coordinator) works with Academy staff to train on the process of assessing pupils in order to identify those with needs and determine the best path forward.
+At each academy, the SENDCo (Special Educational Needs & Disabilities Coordinator) works with Academy staff to train on the process of assessing pupils in order to identify those with needs and determine the best path forward.

 Academy programmes adhere to best practices for pupils with special educational needs.
 These include supportive services, and tailoring the curriculum to the learning needs of individual children.
 Engaging the multiple intelligences through a variety of hands-on learning methods helps all pupils succeed and discover meaningful learning paths.